Skip to content

 For over a century, screeds have been written about the market since it took root in the east end in 1921.
 At that point in time, the east end had already been a nexus for bric-a-brac hunters for well over a century.
 The rapidly expanding population, particularly working-class immigrants from the Highlands, islands and Ireland, desperately needed somewhere to trade in the city.
 Hawkers weren’t allowed to sell on the crowded streets, and were being told to move on by police.

-Enter a grocer named Margaret Rusell from Galston, Ayrshire.
+Enter a grocer named Margaret Russell from Galston, Ayrshire.
 Maggie first began looking after her friend Nelly Bell’s fruit barrow at Parkhead Cross at the age of 12.
 She married James McIver, born at 36 Gallowgate, in 1902.
 Together, they bought a fruit shop in Bridgeton.
 After closing, Maggie would regularly head into town with bags of fruit to sell to theatre-goers.

 Noticing a gap in the market, she decided to invest in barrows to let to other traders.
 Eventually, she built up a stock of 300 at a yard on Marshall Lane in the Calton.
 In 1920, she and James acquired the lot between Kent Street and Moncur Street as a market for traders, which they opened the following year.